George Will

-George Frederick Will (born May 4, 1941) is an American libertarian-conservative political commentator and author.
-He writes regular columns for The Washington Post and provides commentary for NBC News and MSNBC.
-In 1986, The Wall Street Journal called him "perhaps the most powerful journalist in America", in a league with Walter Lippmann (1889–1974).
-He won the Pulitzer Prize for Commentary in 1977.
+George Frederick Will (born May 4, 1941) is an American libertarian conservative writer and political commentator.
+He writes columns for The Washington Post on a regular basis and provides commentary for NewsNation.
+In 1986, The Wall Street Journal called him "perhaps the most powerful journalist in America".
+Will won the Pulitzer Prize for Commentary in 1977.

-Education and early career
+A former member of the Republican Party, Will was a close ally of Ronald Reagan during his presidential campaign in 1980.
+He assisted Reagan with debate preparation and was later falsely accused by former President Jimmy Carter of providing Reagan with a top secret briefing book in a scandal known as Debategate, an allegation Carter later retracted.

+In later years, he became a critic of Republican politicians, including Sarah Palin, Newt Gingrich, and Donald Trump.
+Will's disapproval of Trump's presidential campaign led him to become an independent in 2016, and he subsequently voted for Joe Biden in 2020, and stated in September 2024 he would be voting for Kamala Harris in the 2024 election.

+Early life and education

 Will was born on May 4, 1941, in Champaign, Illinois, to Louise (née Hendrickson) and Frederick L. Will.
 His father was a professor of philosophy, specializing in epistemology, at the University of Illinois at Urbana–Champaign.
-Will attended University Laboratory High School of Urbana, Illinois where he graduated in 1959.
+Will attended University Laboratory High School of Urbana, Illinois, where he graduated in 1959.

-After high school, Will went to Trinity College in Hartford, Connecticut, graduating in 1962 with a Bachelor of Arts degree in religion.
+After high school, Will attended Trinity College in Hartford, Connecticut, graduating in 1962 with a Bachelor of Arts degree in religion.
 He then went to England and attended Magdalen College, Oxford, where he studied philosophy, politics and economics and received a bachelor's degree (promoted to a master's per tradition).
 Will then did doctoral study in political science at Princeton University, receiving a PhD in 1968 with a dissertation entitled "Beyond the Reach of Majorities: Closed Questions in the Open Society", alluding to a famous phrase from Justice Robert H. Jackson’s majority opinion in the landmark 1943 Supreme Court case West Virginia State Board of Education v.
 Barnette.

-From 1970 to 1972, he served on the staff of Republican Senator Gordon Allott of Colorado.
+From 1970 to 1972, Will served on the staff of Republican Senator Gordon Allott of Colorado.
 Will then taught political philosophy at the James Madison College of Michigan State University, and at the University of Toronto.
 He taught at Harvard University in 1995 and again in 1998.